vikram1234567890/Number-system-converter-program-Java/README.md

 then use Parse.java file from  another repository 'Calculator program java" send this decimal number string to Parse.java and then convert to the base of your choice.

+There is android app developed with this program, available on play store [NCCalculator](https://play.google.com/store/apps/details?id=com.c.nccalculator)

 **Donations:**